salpida-foundation/proxy-benchmark-track/docs/pilot-design/p0-human-state-signal-synchronization-summary.md

 ## Scenario families (concept)

 Conflict, general stress, and meditation change state in different directions and are **not** collapsed into a single unified HSD score.
-The conflict P1–P3 baseline is locked first; stress and meditation are treated as separate benchmark families for later expansion.
+The conflict P1–P3 reference baseline is established first; stress and meditation are treated as separate benchmark families for later expansion.

 ## Data boundary